82 Cabin Bridge Rd, Forksville PA

 One of the toughest and most beautiful courses you’ll find anywhere!
 The Worlds End Ultramarathon is a challenging foot race that explores the Loyalsock Trail, Loyalsock State Forest and Worlds End State Park in the Endless Mountains of Pennsylvania.
 The routes are largely rugged, scenic-dense single-track trails with some fairly remote sections, several waterfalls and multiple vistas of the beautiful Endless Mountains.
 The PA Department of Conservation and Natural Resources describes Worlds End State Park as "virtually in a class by itself, this wild, rugged and rustic area seems almost untamed."
 This is NOT a beginner-level ultra and participation in the race should not be taken lightly.

 This course can be described as "hilly" or "rolling" with its steepest sustained climb only being about 1,000 rocky feet.
-The deceptive part is that there is a never-ending supply of shorter climbs that the trail throws at you to give an unexpected overall elevation gain of about 12,000 feet.
-Combine this with the often rock-strewn, technical trail along with the number of times you’ll stop to take in the scenery, and you’ll quickly realize this isn’t a course you’ll try to set any personal records on.
+The deceptive part is that there is a never ending supply of shorter climbs that the trail throws at you to give an unexpected overall elevation gain of about 12,000 feet.
+Combine this with the often rock strewn, technical trail along with the number of times you’ll stop to take in the scenery, and you'll quickly realize this isn’t a course you’ll try to set any personal records on.
 The race was designed around the famed Loyalsock Trail but to complete the loop back to Worlds End State Park, you’ll spend plenty of time exploring side trails of equal beauty.
+The course runs deep in the Pennsylvania hills with rocky hollows, diverse forests, narrow gorges and endless views - enough eye candy to keep you busy for your entire run.
+But don’t linger too long at any one place, you only have 19 hours to complete this race.

 The Worlds End 100k is also part of the Pennsylvania Triple Crown of Mountain Running series.
 These races showcase the best of Pennsylvania's ultra mountain-running scene and celebrate the wild beauty of these rugged old mountains, and the vibrant trail-running culture that thrives in them.
 Do you have what it takes to tame the wilderness races of PA?

-For additional details, visit the Worlds End Ultramarathon page.
+For more details about the race, visit the Worlds End Ultramarathon website.

 Course Map